-Evaluation of germplasm resources of Oak with ornamental value based on leaf shape
+Evaluation of oak germplasm resources with ornamental values based on leaf shapes

 -